-- Q53.
-Are volunteer attorneys required to file Form G-28 at group events that help people fill out naturalization applications? - A53.
-An attorney or BIA accredited representative must sign Form N-400, Application for Naturalization as the preparer and must submit Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative with each Form N-400 filed under this grant.
+- Q38.
+Can my organization use grant funding to support group events that provide eligibility screening and help people fill out naturalization applications? - A38.
+You may use grant funding to support group events that help people fill out naturalization applications.
+Regardless of whether you provide services under the grant program in a group setting or individually, you must: - Provide ongoing case management for naturalization applicants; and - Ensure that an attorney or DOJ-accredited representative signs Form N-400 as the preparer, files Form G-28 with each Form N-400 filed under this grant, and mails the naturalization application package to USCIS on behalf of the client. - Q39.
+Are volunteer attorneys required to file Form G-28 at group events that help people fill out naturalization applications? - A39.
+An attorney or DOJ-accredited representative must sign Form N-400, Application for Naturalization, as the preparer and must submit Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, with each Form N-400 filed under this grant.
 Your organization must also mail the naturalization application package to USCIS on behalf of the client and provide ongoing case management to naturalization applicants.
-You may use volunteer attorneys to provide assistance at a group naturalization application processing event, but USCIS recommends that the grant recipient's attorney or BIA accredited representative sign Form G-28. - Q54.
-Can we direct clients to a Web-based system that helps applicants complete and submit naturalization applications on their own if the charge for using the Web-based system is no more than \$50? - A54.
-No. Attorneys and BIA accredited representatives must sign Form N-400 as the preparer, submit Form G-28 with each Form N-400 filed under this grant, and mail the naturalization application package to USCIS on behalf of the client. - Q55.
-When proposing a goal for the number of Forms N-400 my organization will submit, should I separately list the number of cases that include Form N-648, Medical Certification for Disability Exceptions? - A55.
-No. When proposing a goal, you should count only the Forms N-400, Application for Naturalization that you plan to submit under the grant program. - Q56.
-How long does USCIS expect us to be involved with the client during the application process, particularly after an application was denied? - A56.
-We do not have a requirement for how long we expect you to be involved with a case after USCIS has issued a decision.
-This grant program supports the application preparation process, ongoing case management, and preparation for the naturalization interview.
-You may set your own policies on additional services provided after a case is denied.
-You should ensure that you communicate to the client the extent of the services you provide.
+You may use volunteer attorneys to provide assistance at a group naturalization application processing event, but USCIS recommends that the grant recipient's attorney or DOJ-accredited representative sign Form G-28. - Q40.
+Can we direct clients to a web-based system that helps applicants complete and submit naturalization applications on their own if the charge for using the web-based system is no more than \$50? - A40.
+No. Attorneys and DOJ-accredited representatives must sign Form N-400 as the preparer, submit Form G-28 with each Form N-400 filed under this grant, and mail the naturalization application package to USCIS on behalf of the client. - Q41.
+When proposing a goal for the number of Forms N-400 my organization will submit, should I separately list the number of cases that include Form N-648, Medical Certification for Disability Exceptions? - A41.
+No. When proposing a goal, you should count only the number of Forms N-400, Application for Naturalization, that you plan to submit under the grant program.